givery-technology/deployman/README.md

   --help                       Show context-sensitive help (also try --help-long and --help-man).
   --config="./deployman.json"  [OPTIONAL] Configuration file path.
 By default, this value is './deployman.json'.
 If this file does not exist, an error will occur.
   --verbose                    [OPTIONAL] A detailed log containing call stacks will be error messages.
-  --target=TARGET              Target type of AutoScalingGroup.
+  --target=TARGET              [REQUIRED] Target type of AutoScalingGroup.
 Valid values are either 'blue' or 'green'.
 The 'ec2 status' command allows you to check the target details.
-  --desired=-1                 DesiredCapacity
+  --desired=-1                 [OPTIONAL] DesiredCapacity
-  --min=-1                     MinSize
+  --min=-1                     [OPTIONAL] MinSize
-  --max=-1                     MaxSize
+  --max=-1                     [OPTIONAL] MaxSize
 ```

 ### ec2 move-scheduled-actions